Alfresco/alfresco-ng2-components/docs/user-guide/authentication.md

     silentLogin: Enables silent authentication.

-    secret: The application's secret, used for secure authentication.
+    secret: Deprecated and removed.
+The application's secret, used for secure authentication.

     redirectUri: Where to redirect after a successful login.